baxpr/dwipre-PNC/README.md

 3. A mean b=0 image for the combined series is computed, and BET is used to compute a brain mask from it.

-4. Eddy is run on the combined series, using the mask from the previous step.
+4. EDDY is run on the combined series, using the mask from the previous step.

 ## Inputs